 Vern completed McDade Elementary and then graduated from Elgin High School in 1963.
 In the fall he entered The University of Texas at Austin obtaining a BBA in accounting in 1967, and an MBA in management in 1968, graduating first in his class.

-Together with his brother he founded his own company Woodmark Homes, Inc. in May of 1975 with $6,000.00, few contacts and little chance to borrow any additional capital.
+Together with his brother, he founded his own company Woodmark Homes, Inc. in May of 1975 with $6,000.00, few contacts, and little chance to borrow any additional capital.
 His company survived, it grew, and it made substantial profits in its third year in 1978.
-Following 1979’s downturn he had his first experience with our dysfunctional legal system where he spent four years pursuing a dishonest individual, obtaining a settlement barely equal to cost of his lawyer.
-From this experience he gained the knowledge that there was little apparent benefit in pursuing justice or in using the courts to recover funds taken from his company.
-This was the beginning of a difficult 30 year struggle to survive his construction business without a functioning legal system.
+Following 1979’s downturn he had his first experience with our dysfunctional legal system where he spent four years pursuing a dishonest individual, obtaining a settlement barely equal to the cost of his lawyer.
+From this experience, he gained the knowledge that there was little apparent benefit in pursuing justice or in using the courts to recover funds taken from his company.
+This was the beginning of a difficult forty-five-year struggle to survive his construction business without a functioning legal system.
 The true nature of it neither protected him nor his business from continuing and regular outrageous personal and financial assaults.
 Where each assault was worse than the previous.

 And yet despite the continuing assaults Vern Wuensche’s company Woodmark has had some proud moments.
 It has been recognized for building a number of award-winning projects for prominent Houston clients.
 To mention one, a 6,000 square foot home built for a nationally prominent individual was one of seven projects in Texas to receive a design award from the Texas Society of Architects.
 An unsuccessful competitor on this project later built the home of President George H. W. Bush.

-Today the focus of his efforts is Woodmark Kitchen and Bath, Inc., a stable and growing company with a twenty-year history of renovating kitchens and baths in Houston .
-Ninety percent of its work comes from referrals or previously satisfied customers.
+After that his focus for the following twenty-plus years was Woodmark Kitchen and Bath, Inc., a renovator of kitchens and baths throughout the Houston area.
+Ninety percent of its work came from referrals or previously satisfied customers.

 Vern grew up on a farm working for others picking cotton at age eight, hoeing peanuts, and hauling hay—and raising vegetables and his own hogs for sale.